rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 > My partner and I have developed this solution which is an online price quote software with the idea of saving money on buying any products and or materials.
 Technologies used: Ruby; Rails; Rspec; PostgreSQL; HTML; CSS; Bootstrap.

-**Back-end Developer** - Centro Universitário Claretino - November 2010 - June 2013
+**Back-end Developer** - Centro Universitário Claretiano - November 2010 - June 2013

 > University with several branches throughout Brazil where I was able to contribute to the development of the system selection process.
 I was part of the development team and I helped with the project selection process.
 Technologies used: Ruby; Rails; Rspec; MySQL; HTML; CSS.

-**Developer ERP** - Jumil - February 2003 - Octuber 2010
+**Developer ERP** - Jumil - February 2003 - October 2010

 > Agricultural implements company.
 Technologies used: LSP (Senior Programming Language); Oracle.